HugoZam/Final_report/final_template/ReadMe.md

 ### Sprint 5

 1. Each team member should comment on their own accomplishments (Taken word for word from the sprint reports) and describe what they did and explain any decisions referencing any lectures or material from the text book or web.

+As a junior developer two of my main tasks to get working where editing the metadata in the pictures to change the tag function, and to add multiple images while retaining a dynamic way for adding a tag to each image being added.
+I was unable to figure out the changing the meta data because it would not remove the old tag but add a new one alongside the old one.
+I hope to figure out how to fix this problem in the future.

+For majority of this sprint I spent doing research with Tom on the best way to do multiples of both tag and image upload.
+In the end we did a quick work around our problem by letting the user choose Up to 5 images by adding 5 individual buttons to add an image instead having one and being able to select multiple images through the file selection.
+This ended up being a limitation from mongoDB rather than our logic.
+By the end of the sprint we did end up having what we wanted to accomplish done but not in the exact sleekest way possible UI wise.

 1. Correlate the personal sprint report with completed goals stated in the sprint report

 1. Trello Card(s) that shows the completed artifact (screen shot of card)
 ![Screenshot](https://github.com/HugoZam/Final_report/blob/master/final_template/trello_card_4.PNG)
 ![Screenshot](https://github.com/HugoZam/Final_report/blob/master/final_template/trello_card_5.PNG)
 ![Screenshot](https://github.com/HugoZam/Final_report/blob/master/final_template/trello_card_6.PNG)

 1. Github code commits
     1) Under the History tab in GitHub you will see the repo commit history and each commit has a SHA-1 hash, supply this URL
     2) https://github.com/illinoistech-itm/2019-team-08f/commit/cd72af37fab4a18305128963ea3fa57c4959cb4e